sumeetmondal/sumeetmondal.github.io/_posts/2019-09-05-Spring_Cloud_Config_with_Spring_Boot_Microservices.md

 /{application}-{profile}.properties
 /{label}/{application}-{profile}.properties

-{application} is your client microservice name generally denoted by spring.config.name {label} is an optional git branch (default master) {profile} is the profile name on which our client microservice is running, for which the microservice is going to query the config server.
+{application} is your client microservice name generally denoted by spring.config.name.
+In our case it is 'mydbapplication' {label} is an optional git branch (default master) {profile} is the profile name on which our client microservice is running, for which the microservice is going to query the config server.
 {% endhighlight %}

-Each file will have a same property keys but may contain different values as shown below, then we will commit and push it to remote branch.
+Each file may contain same property keys but you may set different values as shown below.
+After creating the files, commit and push it to remote branch.

 mydbapplication-dev.properties